awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 When you [schedule key deletion](deleting-keys.md) for a KMS key, AWS KMS enforces a waiting period before deleting the KMS key\.
 You can use the waiting period to ensure that you don't need the KMS key now or in the future\.
 You can also configure a CloudWatch alarm to warn you if a person or application attempts to use the KMS key during the waiting period\.
 If you receive a notification from such an alarm, you might want to cancel deletion of the KMS key\.

-For more information, see [Creating an Amazon CloudWatch alarm to detect usage of a AWS KMS key pending deletion](deleting-keys-creating-cloudwatch-alarm.md)\.
+For more information, see [Creating an Amazon CloudWatch alarm to detect usage of an AWS KMS key pending deletion](deleting-keys-creating-cloudwatch-alarm.md)\.

 ## AWS KMS events<a name="kms-events"></a>